List of awards and nominations received by Jennifer Lawrence: AACTA Awards

+British Independent Film Awards

+The British Independent Film Awards (BIFA) is an organisation that celebrates, supports, and promotes British independent cinema and film-making talent in the United Kingdom.
+Lawrence has received one nomination.

 Critics' Choice Super Awards

 The Critics' Choice Super Awards is an awards show presented annually by the Critics Choice Association to honor the finest in genre fiction film, television and home media releases, including action, superhero, horror, science fiction, fantasy, and animation releases.
 Lawrence has been nominated once.

 Dorian Awards

 The Dorian Awards are presented by the Gay and Lesbian Entertainment Critics Association (GALECA).
 Lawrence has been nominated once.

 Empire Awards

 The Empire Awards is a British awards ceremony held annually to recognize cinematic achievements.
 Lawrence has received one award from five nominations.